Pros and cons of investing in naughty themes

 Because this fund tracks some Canadian cannabis companies, U.S. Bancorp is reviewing whether to remain as the ETF's custodian to avoid running afoul of the law.
 If it walks away, and a replacement is not found, this ETF may be liquidated.

 More Canadian-listed cannabis ETFs, meanwhile, are rolling out to get ready for legalization of recreational marijuana by summer.

+Horizons Marijuana Life Sciences ETF was launched last year, while its sister, Horizons Emerging Marijuana Growers ETF, is set to list tomorrow.
 Unlike their index-oriented peers, Redwood Marijuana Opportunities ETF and Evolve Marijuana ETF use an actively managed strategy for their cannabis funds.

 While the marijuana niche has been a hot play recently, National Bank Financial ETF analyst Daniel Straus cautions investors to approach the more volatile cannabis equities differently from their established sin-stocks peers.